Opera Nova Bydgoszcz

-The Opera Nova is an opera house located in Bydgoszcz and established in 1956, which also plays the role of a musical theater.
+The Opera Nova is an opera house in Bydgoszcz, Poland.
+It was established in 1956, and it also plays the role of a musical theatre.
 It is one of the 10 opera houses in Poland and the only one of this size in the Kuyavian-Pomeranian Voivodeship.
 Opera Nova also welcomes the scene of the Bydgoszcz Buratino Puppet Theatre.

 Location

 Opera Nova building is located in a bend of the Brda river between Old Town and Downtown Bydgoszcz.
 The opera House is connected with a footbridge over the Brda river to Mill Island (Wyspa Młyńska): from the surrounding terrace it overlooks Bydgoszcz Cathedral, and Mill Island's granaries and mills.

 Characteristics

-Opera Nova is a cultural institution co-administrated by Polish Ministry of Culture and National Heritage & Kuyavian-Pomeranian Voivodeship.
+Opera Nova is a cultural institution co-administrated by Polish Ministry of Culture and National Heritage & Kuyavian–Pomeranian Voivodeship.
 It realizes artistic activities comprising operas, operettas, ballets and musicals.
 Its activities also include educational projects, such as introducing opera and ballet to children.

 The Opera Nova company performs in Bydgoszcz, but also in other opera festivals in Poland and abroad.
 Since 1989, the ensemble has made numerous tours to Germany, Belgium, Netherlands, Malta and Italy.

-Opera Nova extends its cultural influence out of Kuyavia-Pomerania, reaching audience and artists to neighboring provinces (Piła, Koszalin, Olsztyn).
+Opera Nova extends its cultural influence out of Kuyavia–Pomerania, reaching audience and artists to neighboring provinces (Piła, Koszalin, Olsztyn).

 The repertoire includes operettas, musicals, opera galas; it attracts a very enthusiastic and popular public.
 Financial sponsors of the Opera Nova, critical for such an institution, come from many financial and industrial tycoons in the area.

 Maciej Figas is since 1992 the director of the Opera Nova, he is also the conductor of the opera orchestra.

 In 2014 more than 82,000 people came to the Opera Nova.